MMcClure11/cards/notes.md

 In browser creates beautiful documentation that looks very similar to Elixir's official documentation Adding documentation for an Example requires very specific spacing, see deal example.
+This is so that it can also be used as a doctest.

 TESTING
 Building the project comes with a robust testing suite